Colorado Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you're shipping to or from

 Colorado is a fascinating destination that attracts people from across the country.
-Whether you're moving to the Rocky Mountain State or shipping your vehicle there, here are some interesting facts about Colorado that make it truly special.
+Whether you're relocating to the state or shipping your vehicle there, here are some interesting facts about this unique region.

-• The Mile High City: Denver, Colorado's capital, sits exactly one mile above sea level.
-This unique elevation affects everything from vehicle performance to how people acclimate when moving to the state.
+• The Mile High City: Denver sits exactly one mile above sea level.
+This elevation affects everything from engine performance to how your vehicle handles the thinner air.

 Car Shipping 101